ismail/otobur/README.md

-hackweek9
+OtoBUR
 =========

-Converting Bursa Municipal Bus Timeline into something usable, see http://www.burulas.com.tr/sayfa.aspx?id=393
+An Android app to display Bursa Municipal Bus Timeline